 - Fatty acid amide hydrolase, which breaks down AEA.

 - Monoacylglycerol acid lipase, which typically breaks down 2-AG.

 HIR sells topical CBD products which are legally classified as cosmetics and fully legal for sale in the EU and the UK.
 CBD's legality differs on a case by case basis in RoW countries.

 What makes our products so unique?

 Simply put, they work!
 The Unique Selling Point is the science behind the products.
-They have been scientifically formulated by ICCT, the worlds leading scientific based cannabis Research Company, who are headquartered in the Czech Republic.
+They have been formulated by a team of experienced scientists who are headquartered in the Czech Republic.
 They have harnessed 65 years of research and have a wealth of clinical and scientific data into the healing effects of the cannabis and hemp plants and their use in cosmetic and pharmaceutical applications.